 In some articles, Charles Pickering is accused of being a character who took advantage of the work of this team of women, and who took full credit for the discoveries they made.
 It seems that these assessments are wrong.

-In the spring of 1879, in the city of Boston, 22-year-old Scottish immigrant Williamina Fleming was pregnant, alone, and had no place to live; penniless, she had to immediately find a job, whatever it was.
+In the spring of 1879, in the city of Boston, a 22-year-old Scottish immigrant Williamina Fleming was pregnant, alone, and had no place to live; penniless, she had to immediately find a job, whatever it was.

 She found work and shelter in the domestic service of the home of Professor Edward Pickering, Director of the Harvard University Observatory.